-A relative recently gave my wife, son, and I The Elf on the Shelf®, which she thought my son might enjoy as a holiday tradition.
+Last year, a relative gave my wife, son, and I The Elf on the Shelf®, which she thought my son might enjoy as a holiday tradition.
 My wife and I decided when we gave religion the boot over a decade ago that we would continue to celebrate a completely secular Christmas and even added a new tradition to Christmas Eve—we watch Monty Python’s Life of Brian to remind us of the true meaning of Christmas (namely, that it’s all made up).
 From what little we had heard about The Elf on the Shelf®, it seemed like a nice idea—until we received the book that comes with the chintzy stuffed elf doll and started to read it.
 The first time through, I listened as my wife read it to our son.
 After I heard the first sentence, I knew this wasn’t going to work for us.

 The beginning of the book reads, “Have you ever wondered how Santa could know if you’re naughty or nice each year as you grow?”
 I stopped my wife right there and said, “We aren’t going to let him believe that.”
 My wife nodded in agreement but continued to read because my son, four years old at the time, was excited about the book.
 Its premise, for those who don’t know, is that Santa sends an elf to watch children to see whether they are naughty or nice.
 Every night after the children go to sleep, the parents move the elf somewhere else in the house, and the kids get to look for him in the morning when they wake up, giving the impression that the elf is real.
 But the real goal of The Elf on the Shelf® is to manipulate kids into behaving as the parents want them to by suggesting that the elf is watching, taking notes, and then sneaking back to the North Pole at night to report to Santa Claus on everything they do, even when they think no one is looking.